kaiser82/learning-tech-server/README.md

-# Tch Learning Server
+# Tech Learning Server

 ## Server Provider

-for server we used vercel.
+for online server we used vercel.

 ### Server link